-Within an app, developers may not lead users to a payment method other than Google Play’s billing system unless permitted by the Payments policy.
-This includes directly linking to a webpage that could lead to an alternate payment method or using language that encourages a user to purchase the digital item outside of the app.
+Within an app, developers may not lead users to a payment method other than Google Play’s billing system unless permitted by the payments policy.
+This includes directly linking to a web page that could lead to an alternative payment method or using language that encourages a user to purchase the digital item outside of the app.

-For services and products that are consumption only (apps that do not enable users to purchase access to digital goods or services from within the app), developers may choose to provide additional information about purchasing options without direct links, including using language like:
+For services and products that are consumption only (apps that do not enable users to purchase access to digital goods or services from within the app), developers may choose to provide additional information about purchasing options without direct links, including using language such as:

-- "This movie isn’t available to rent in the app.
-However, any movie you rent through our website.com will be immediately available to view in the app"
+- 'This movie isn’t available to rent in the app.
+However, any movie that you rent through our website.com will be immediately available to view in the app'

 Yes, you can email them or otherwise communicate outside your app about your offerings, even if they are different on Google Play.